thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ```
 ---

-# 2. Configuration of an Open Liberty Server
+# 2. Configuration the Open Liberty Server

 Our **Authors** mircroserice runs on Open Liberty Server in a container in Kubernetes later.